 Special Services: MCTA recognizes that some customers may need supportive services in order to complete occupational skills training and secure employment.
 Customers with an identified supportive service need such as child care assistance, a uniform, or a physical exam may be referred to a One-Stop System Partner or may be assisted by MCTA.

 Individual Employment Plan (IEP): Eligible customers approved for services will develop an IEP with the assistance of a Career Consultant.
 This plan will outline steps and services to reach employment.
 Once employment has been achieved, the plan will ensure that follow up services are available for 12 months.

 On the Job Training: MCTA provides cash reimbursement to employers to offset costs the employer will incur when training eligible MCTA customers as new employees.
 MCTA and each employer participating in this activity enter into an On the Job Training Contract, which stipulates the training schedule, duration, hours, wages, etc.

 Youth Programs: MCTA along with other community partners provide workforce development activities for in and out of school youth.
 They include job readiness training, job shadowing and career exploration, GED preparation, summer employment opportunities, job search assistance, vocational training and much more.
 To be determined eligible, youth must be between the ages of 16 and 24 years old, income eligible as defined by the federal guidelines and must have a barrier (basic skills deficient, school drop out, offender, homeless, foster child, pregnant or parenting, or may need additional assistance to find a job or finish school as defined by the local Workforce Development Board).
 For more information call Columbiana County 330-424-7722 or Mahoning County 330-259-0670.

 Access to MCTA Services:

-Customers who seek MCTA assistance must first complete preliminary activities at an OhioMeansJobs Center in Mahoning or Columbiana County.
+Customers seeking MCTA assistance must first complete preliminary activities at an OhioMeansJobs Center in Mahoning or Columbiana County.